0AbsZero0/ActionsFundamentals/README.md

 ### Try
 - Super-Linter by GitHub for source code validation
 - Checkout for branch navigation
+- CTRL + SPACE for intellisense
+- OPTION + SPACE for Mac

 ### Day 2
 - [ ] Introduction